 In fact, it may even be dangerous to attempt quitting alcohol use cold-turkey without help from a medical professional.
-Alcohol, like other central nervous system (CNS) depressants, can cause potentially dangerous withdrawal symptoms, especially if you stop using abruptly.
+Alcohol, like another central nervous system (CNS) depressants, can cause potentially dangerous withdrawal symptoms, especially if you stop using abruptly.
 However, not addressing an alcohol use disorder can be dangerous in and of itself.
 Alcohol abuse has been linked to many life-threatening diseases, increased risk of being exposed to violent crimes, and an increased risk of being in a fatal accident.

 It’s important to seek help when you are looking to stop using alcohol and achieve sobriety.
 A medical detox program is an excellent option for achieving sobriety as safely and comfortably as possible.
 Learn how medical detox works, what withdrawal symptoms you have to expect, and how to safeguard your sobriety after detox is complete.